qiskit-community/qiskit-metal/README_STYLE.md

 **Comments**

 * Use complete sentences, starting with a capital letter.
-* Remeber to update the comments when the code changes.
+* Remember to update the comments when the code changes.
 * Indent block comments to the same level as the code they describe.
 * Start each line with a # followed by a single space.
-* Separate paragrahs by a line containing a single #.
+* Separate paragraphs by a line containing a single #.
 * Use inline comments sparingly.
 * Don't use inline comments to explain the obvious.